Thompson Sampling and the Bernoulli Bandit

 Next, we can use the bayesianbandits library to set up a learning agent.
 First, let’s define a learner that will accumulate our best knowledge regarding each arm.
 Because this is a Bernoulli bandit, we’ll use a Dirichlet (multivariate beta) classifier.
 Because the Dirichlet distribution is the conjugate prior to the Binomial and Multinomial distributions, it will be simple to compute an analytical Bayesian update after each arm pull.

 In regards to priors, we’ll choose an uninformative \(\textrm{Dirichlet}(0.5, 0.5)\) prior, which essentially encodes that we believe either email may be better, but we have no idea how good either will be.
+See the wikipedia page of the Dirichlet distribution for more details.
+The alphas are the parameters of the Dirichlet distribution, just like \(\mu, \sigma\) are the parameters of a normal distribution.

 [2]: